If you enjoy working with children, starting your own afterschool program can be an exciting and fulfilling venture.

 First, you need to do market research.

 You can use your needs assessment as a starting point and expand it to include an analysis of the competition and the local and national after-school landscape.
+Are there other school program providers in the community?
+What are the most successful local and federal after-school programs?

 According to CB Insights, a leader in tech market intelligence, 35% of startups fail because there is no need for them in the market.